Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Numerical methods

 In practice, $B_{\rm POS}$ can be derived from observational quantities.
 The angular dispersion of the polarization segments, $\delta \psi$, serves as a proxy for $B_{\perp}/B_0$, while the turbulent velocity is estimated from the non-thermal velocity dispersion of the gas, $\sigma_v$, which is related to the FWHM velocity width through $\Delta v = \sigma_v \sqrt{8 \ln 2}$.
 This leads to

-where $f$ is a correction factor that accounts for the effects of beam averaging and line-of-sight integration, $n(H_2)$ is the molecular hydrogen number density in cm$^{-3}$, and $\Delta v$ is expressed in km s$^{-1}$ (see e.g., \citetalias{Pattle2018}).
+where $f$ is a correction factor that accounts for the effects of beam averaging and line-of-sight integration.
 The commonly adopted value $f=0.5$ was calibrated using MC simulations \citep{Ostriker2001}.
 However, under the magnetic-turbulent energy equipartition conditions and within the validity of the small-angle approximation ($\delta \psi < 25^{\circ}$), the 3D MHD simulations of \citet{liu2021calibrating} showed that a lower value of $f \sim 0.25$ is more appropriate for dense clumps and cores ($<0.1$ pc).

 A strong limitation of the classical DCF approach is that it assumes incompressibility.
 In reality, the interstellar medium is highly compressible, and turbulent motions include not only Alfvénic modes, but also fast and slow magnetosonic modes.
 These additional modes contribute to velocity dispersions and broaden polarization angle distributions, causing $\sigma_{v,turb}$ to exceed the Alfvénic contribution alone.
 As a result, the classical DCF method systematically overestimates $B_0$ \citep{Skalidis2021}.